Infomechanics of Independent and Identically Distributed Particles: Introduction

-A result similar to that of \cite{typpopescu} and \cite{typgold} has been recently published by this author in \cite{spalvieri}.
-The approach of \cite{spalvieri}, although relying on typicality as \cite{typpopescu} and \cite{typgold}, is much more information-theoretically oriented than \cite{typpopescu} and \cite{typgold}.
-Starting from the concept of entropy that statistical physics and information theory share, many authors built in the past bridges between the two disciplines.
-Making a comprehensive review of the bibliography that links information theory and statistical physics and, more generally, of the extremely vast bibliography that, in various manners, touches the topics that are teated in this paper, is out of our scope.
-We will limit ourselves to cite and to comment along the paper the bibliography that we find relevant to the specific point at hand.
-Among the works that more contributed to the strengthen link between the two disciplines we cite the book \cite{mezard}, which explores the relations between codes based on factor graphs and ferromagnetic and spin glasses models.
-The deep connection between information and thermodynamics has been enlightened by the paper of Landauer \cite{landauer}, that showed the equivalence between heat and logical information.
+Starting from the concept of entropy that Information Theory (IT) and Statistical Mechanics (SM) share, many authors built in the past bridges between them.
+Among the works that more contributed to the strengthen link between the two disciplines we cite the paper of Landauer \cite{landauer}, that showed the equivalence between heat and logical information.
 This major result is today proved experimentally \cite{landdemonstration} and it is widely accepted that (quantum) thermodynamics can be treated by (quantum) information-theoretic tools, see for instance the tutorial paper \cite{plenio}.
-With reference to the links between classical statistical physics and classical information and communication theory, we limit ourselves to mention the recent survey \cite{mariosurvey}, the pioneering work of Jaynes \cite{maxent} and the large attention that has been attracted in the past by the connections between information theoretic inequalities and the irreversibility of certain thermodynamical processes, see \cite{merhav} and Chapter 4 of \cite{cover}.
+With reference to the connections between classical thermodynamics and classical information theory, we limit ourselves to mention the recent survey \cite{mariosurvey}, the pioneering work of Jaynes \cite{maxent} and the large attention that has been attracted in the past by the connections between information theoretic inequalities and the irreversibility of certain thermodynamical processes, see \cite{merhav} and Chapter 4 of \cite{cover}.
 Recently, the development of quantum information theory has brought the community of information theory researchers closer to quantum thermodynamics than ever before, see for instance the recent tutorial \cite{itthermoreview}.
+Making a comprehensive review of the bibliography that links information theory and thermodynamics and, more generally, of the extremely vast bibliography that, in various manners, touches the topics that are teated in this paper, is out of our scope.
+We will limit ourselves to cite and to comment along the paper the bibliography that we find relevant to the specific point at hand.